 Boost your link-building efforts by integrating the following five link bait examples from famous companies like Cisco into your content marketing strategy.

-What matters to Google when ranking a website is always evolving, but a variety of numerous, quality links from authoritative sources is always one of the primary factors as to why a site ranks or not.
+What matters to Google when ranking a website is always evolving, but a numerous variety of quality links from authoritative sources is always one of the primary factors as to why a site ranks or not.

 To create link bait that drives hundreds and even thousands of links to your website, continually review the link bait other companies create for inspiration.
+Check out the most-shared content from your favorite brands on social media to get an idea of quality link bait.

 Here are five unique examples of high-performing link bait and what the companies did right to develop and promote these resources widely to attract more links.